Pink Dot is the name of the organising group. It references the term, Red Dot, which is often used to describe Singapore.

 Yes, of course!
 We have registered for the event and we shall strive to conduct ourselves appropriately, as set out in National Parks’ terms and conditions.

-Under changes to the Public Order Act (in November 2016), only Singapore Citizens and Permanent Residents are permitted to assemble at the Speakers’ Corner.
+No. Under changes to the Public Order Act (in November 2016), ONLY Singapore Citizens and Permanent Residents are permitted to assemble at the Speakers’ Corner.
 In previous Pink Dot events before the amendments to the law, foreigners were allowed to observe but not participate.

 As organisers, we were reminded by the Singapore Police Force that with these changes, the law no longer distinguishes between participants and observers, and regards anyone who turns up to the Speakers’ Corner in support of an event to be part of an assembly.
 In order to continue using Speakers’ Corner, Pink Dot 2017 organisers have no choice but to adhere to this regulation, as organisers and foreigners caught flouting this rule are liable to be prosecuted.